cita-bot/cita-bot/README.md

 * `email` — Email

-* `offices` — Required field for for `RECOGIDA_DE_TARJETA`!
+* `offices` — Required field for `RECOGIDA_DE_TARJETA`!
 If provided, script will try to select the specific police station or end the cycle.
 For `TOMA_HUELLAS` it attempts to select all provided offices one by one, otherwise selects a random one.

 **Chrome Profile Persistence**